UniMath/agda-unimath/src/synthetic-category-theory/cone-diagrams-of-synthetic-categories.lagda.md

 ```

 Given a cone over S with apex T and a functor s : R → T we get and induced cone
-over S with apex R
+over S with apex R.

 ```agda
 module _